MontiCore/cd4analysis/src/main/grammars/de/monticore/cd/cd4analysis.md

     other artefacts.

 ### PrettyPrinter
-- The basic pretty printer for CD4A is [`de.monticore.cd.prettyprint.CDPrettyPrinter`][PrettyPrinter]
+- [`CDPrettyPrinter`][PrettyPrinter] contains a basic pretty printer for CD4A
-- An additional [PlantUML](https://plantuml.com/en/class-diagram) printer can
+- Externally available [PlantUML](https://plantuml.com/en/class-diagram) printer can
   be used to upload the model to plant uml and receive a graphical representation of the class diagram.

 ### Helper
-There exist different helper classes and methods which provide easier usage of often used functionality:
+There exist helper classes and methods which provide easier usage of often used functionality, e.g.:
-- The transformations in [`de.monticore.cd.transformation`][transformation] provide functionality to easily create and add elements to specific ast nodes
+- [`transformation`][transformation] provides functionality to
+    create and add elements to specific ast nodes
-- The
-[`de.monticore.cd.prettyprint.AstPrinter`][ASTPrinter] provides helper
- functionality for pretty printing
+- [`AstPrinter`][ASTPrinter] provides helper functionality for pretty printing

 ### Reporting
-[`de.monticore.cd.reporting`][reporting] provides an infrastructure for a complete reporting functionality.
-This is used MontiCore to provide additional information what changes have been done on the AST.
+[`reporting`][reporting] provides an infrastructure for a complete reporting functionality.
+This is used by MontiCore to provide additional information what changes have been done on the AST.

-### CLI Application
+### CLI stand alone application:
-[`de.monticore.cd.CD4ACLI`][CD4ACLI] contains a standalone cli application
+- [`CD4ACLI`][CD4ACLI] contains a standalone, but extensible cli application which:
- which:
   1. Parses the given model
   2. Creates a symbol table
   3. Checks the CoCos

 # CD4Code
 CD4Code is a conservative extension of CD4Analysis and adds methods,